From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Background

-\paragraph{Degeneracy can cause samplers to diverge.} Issues with ULA when $\log\pi(w)$ has degenerate critical points were first noted in \citet[Section 3.2]{robertsTweedieLangevin1996}, where they show that ULA will fail to converge to $\pi(w)$ for a certain class of distributions when $\log \pi(w)$ is a polynomial with degenerate critical points. \citet{mattinglyErgodicitySDEsApproximations2002} relates the convergence of forward Euler-Mayuyama discretisations of stochastic differential equations (and hence the convergence of ULA) to a global Lipschitz condition on $\grad \log\pi(w)$, giving examples of distributions which do not satisfy the global Lipschitz condition for which ULA diverges at any step size. \citet[Theorem 1]{hutzenthalerStrongWeakDivergence2011} shows that if $\grad \log\pi(w)$ grows any faster than linearly then ULA diverges.
+\paragraph{Degeneracy can cause samplers to diverge.} Issues with ULA when $\log\pi(w)$ has degenerate critical points were first noted in \citet[Section 3.2]{robertsTweedieLangevin1996}, where they show that ULA will fail to converge to $\pi(w)$ for a certain class of distributions when $\log \pi(w)$ is a polynomial with degenerate critical points. \citet{mattinglyErgodicitySDEsApproximations2002} relates the convergence of forward Euler-Maruyama discretizations of stochastic differential equations (and hence the convergence of ULA) to a global Lipschitz condition on $\grad \log\pi(w)$, giving examples of distributions which do not satisfy the global Lipschitz condition for which ULA diverges at any step size. \citet[Theorem 1]{hutzenthalerStrongWeakDivergence2011} shows that if $\grad \log\pi(w)$ grows any faster than linearly then ULA diverges.
 This is a strong negative result on the global convergence of ULA, since in models like deep linear networks, the presence of degenerate critical points causes super-linear growth away from these critical points.

 \paragraph{The current theory makes strong assumptions about the loss landscape.} Given the above results, it is therefore no surprise that results showing that SGLD is well-behaved in a global sense rely either on global Lipschitz conditions on $\grad \log\pi(w)$, or on other conditions which control the growth of this gradient.
 Asymptotic and non-asymptotic global convergence properties of SGLD are studied in \citet{tehConsistencySGLD2015,vollmerNonAsymptoticProperties2015}.
-These results rely on the existence of a Lyaponov function $V : \R^d \to [1, \infty)$ with globally bounded second derivatives which satisfies
+These results rely on the existence of a Lyaponov function $V : \R^d \to [1, \infty)$ with globally bounded second derivatives for which there exists $C > 0$ such that